syncfusion-content/xamarin-docs/Xamarin/Cards/Getting-Started.md

 ## Launching the application on each platform with cards

 To use the cards inside an application, each platform application requires some additional configurations.
-The configurations vary from platform to platform and is discussed in the following sections:
+The configurations vary from platform to platform and are discussed in the following sections:

 ### iOS

-To launch the cards in iOS, call the SfCardViewRenderer.Init() method in the FinishedLaunching overridden method of the AppDelegate class after the Xamarin.Forms framework initialization and before the LoadApplication method is called as demonstrated in the following code sample:
+To launch the cards in iOS, call the SfCardViewRenderer.Init() method in the FinishedLaunching overridden method of the AppDelegate class after the Xamarin.Forms framework has been initialized and before the LoadApplication method is called as demonstrated in the following code sample:

 N> If you are adding the references from toolbox, this step is not needed.